The Writings of John Wesley

 Sermons Several Occasions vol 4 1760

-Complete collection of 141 sermons (Thomas Jackson edition):
+Complete collection of 141 sermons by editor Thomas Jackson:

 Sermons on Several Occasions vol 1 1836